RFID Hotels: Why is RFID Important for Morden Hotels?

 After programming RFID hotel key cards in an RFID hotel, you can do the following:

-Opening hotel doors: an employee carries an ID card that allows him to open specific doors and movements within the facility through their RFID tags.
+Opening hotel doors: an employee carries an ID card that allows him to open specific doors and movements within the facility through RFID tags.

-Power Hotel Rooms: RFID technology enables hotels to save energy by allowing guests to switch on lights, air conditioning units, and equipment in their rooms with a simple tap of their cards or tags.
+Power Hotel Rooms: RFID technology enables hotels to save energy by allowing guests to switch lights, air conditioning units, and equipment in their rooms with a simple tap of their cards or tags.

 Making payments at the hotel: many hotels can now use RFID key cards for more than just room keys – guests can also make payments by simply tapping their hotel key into terminals in restaurants, bars, or retail stores where they are making purchases.